Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2` and `;`.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.
     2. **Parsing:** taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
 This tree is called **"AST"** (**A**bstract **S**yntax **T**ree).
 For instance, consider this program: `var a = 2;`: this might start with a top-level node called `VariableDeclaration` with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).
     3. **Code-Generation:** the process of taking as AST and turning it into executable code.
-- For **Javascript**, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
-To ensure the fastest performance, **Javascript** **Engines** use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc).
+- For **JavaScript**, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
+To ensure the fastest performance, **JavaScript** **Engines** use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc).

 ## Understanding Scope

-- Scope is **Javascript Engine** friend, that collects and maintains list of all identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.
+- Scope is **JavaScript Engine** friend, that collects and maintains list of all identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.
 - Consider: `var a = 2;`.
 Encountering `var a`, **Compiler** asks scope to see if a variable exists for that particular scope collection.
 If so, **Compiler** ignores this declaration and moves on.
 Otherwise, **Compiler** asks scope to declare a new variable called `a` for that scope collection.
 The code **Engine** runs will ask scope if there is a variable called `a` accessible in the current scope collection.
 If so, **Engine** uses that variable.
 If not, **Engine** looks elsewhere.
 To summarize: two distinct actions are taken for a variable assignment: First, **Compiler** declares a variable (if not previously declared in the current scope), and second, when executing, **Engine** looks up the variable in Scope and assigns to it, if found.

 ## Compiler Speak